-We seek to create a portfolio that includes senior secured, unitranche, mezzanine and unsecured loans and warrants and minority equity securities by making investments generally in the range of \$2 million to \$25 million in U.S. based middle-market companies.
+We seek to create a portfolio that includes senior secured, unit anche, mezzanine and unsecured loans and warrants and minority equity securities by making investment, generally in the range of \$2 million to \$25 million in U.S. based middle-market companies.
 We may selectively make investments in amounts larger than \$25 million in some of our portfolio companies.